Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 ```bash
 npm run build
 ```

-This time, no need to run `npm install` because the project depenedencies were already installed from the first run.
+This time there is no need to run `npm install` because the project depenedencies were already installed from the first run.
 After `npm run build` finished running you can refresh the `index.html` page in the browser and see the new message printed out in the browser console:

 <resolved-image source="/images/fable/new-message.png" />